planetlabs/planet-client-python/docs/cli/cli-data.md

 planet data asset-wait PSScene 20230310_083933_71_2431 ortho_udm2
 ```

-And you can pair with download so that as soon as the asset is active it'll be downloaded:
+And you can pair with download so that as soon as the asset is active it’ll be downloaded:

 ```
 planet data asset-wait PSScene 20230310_083933_71_2431 ortho_udm2 && \